Rear Derailleur — Advanced Troubleshooting

 Worn Shift Levers

 Shift levers use a ratchet system to move the cable from gear to gear.
-The teeth of these gear like systems can be come worn and well as get contaminated with grit and dirt.
+The teeth of these gear like systems can become worn as well as get contaminated with grit and dirt.
 If the ratchets get worn, they will not consistently move and position the cable, making good shifting nearly impossible.
 You may try to flush the gearing but replacement is the best option.

 Table of Common Issues